carpentries/lesson-development-training/episodes/11-exercises.md

 ## Exercise Your Memory

-A simple model of memory is that individuals have two types of memory, working (also called short-term) and long-term.
+In a simplified model of memory individuals are equipped with two types of memory:
+working (also called short-term) and long-term.
-Long-term memory is essentially unlimited storage but slow to access whereas working memory is quicker to access but can only hold a limited number of items at a time.
+Long-term memory essentially has unlimited storage but is slow to access, whereas working memory is quicker to access but can only hold a limited number of items at a time.
-For instructors, the goal is to help learners move the new things they've learned from working memory into long-term memory.
+For teaching, the goal is to help learners move the new things they've learned from working memory into long-term memory.
 One of the ways lesson developers can aid in this process is through exercises.
-In addition to providing formative assessments for instructors, exercises help move new skills and concepts into long-term memory by providing learners an opportunity to practice what was recently learned.
+In addition to providing formative assessments for instructors and check for misconceptions and broken mental models, exercises help move new skills and concepts into long-term memory by providing learners an opportunity to practice what was recently learned.
 Exercises should occur frequently throughout the lesson because they move items to long-term memory and free up learners' working memory for new items.

 Creating exercises builds upon the learning objectives you created earlier in the lesson design process.
 You can design exercises based on the actions/skills you described in your